Code-Institute-Submissions/CitiesInCountries/documentation/CinC - User Experience and Design.md

 The website structure is a Dashboard, with a simple and predictable structure.
 No navigation is required, with the exception of the external links in the CSS Footer Modals.

 ### Interaction Design
-* The website enables Users, Collaborators and Employers the ability to view European city and country statistics in an informative and interactive way, all accessible via the single "Dashboard".
+* The website enables Users, Collaborators and Employers the ability to view European City and country statistics in an informative and interactive way, all accessible via the single "Dashboard".
 "Navigation-less".
 * This website uses a Dashboard Information Architecture.
 Everything is accessible from the one page in the form of "pop-ups" (InfoWindows, JS and CSS Modals).
 No navigation within the website is required.
 All external links in the Fixed Footer CSS Modals ("pop-ups") open up in new tabs.
-* A user clicks on a Map Marker --> Tool-Tip wtih city, country, latitude and longitude are displayed (from the internal markersArray[]).
+* A user clicks on a Map Marker --> Tool-Tip with city, country, latitude and longitude are displayed (from the internal markersArray[]).
 The real-time weather is displayed (temperature, description, and air pressure) for the location (from the OpenWeather API).
 The 2 buttons:
-	* Overview Buttton => displays the flag, native name, regional information, official languages, currencies, and calling code (real-time from the REST Countries API).
+	* Overview Button => displays the flag, native name, regional information, official languages, currencies, and calling code (real-time from the REST Countries API).
 Closed via the Close Button (JS EventListener and CSS).
-	* Statistics Button => displays a population graph (real-time and updated automaically upon DB change by the D3 API using data from the noSQL Firebase Firestore), and further information related to the country (real-time from the REST Countries API).
+	* Statistics Button => displays a population graph (real-time and updated automatically upon DB change by the D3 API using data from the noSQL Cloud Firestore), and further information related to the country (real-time from the REST Countries API).
 Closed via the Close Button (JS EventListener and CSS).
 * The Fixed Footer provides links to a CSS Modal.
 The Fixed footer FontAwesome icons zoom-in (`transform: scale (1.5)`) when hovered over (inviting the User to click on them):
 	* About => description of the website, and instructions on how to navigate it, while also describing the other CSS Modals.
 Closed via the Close Button (HTML and CSS).
 	* API's => a list of links to the API's used for this website.
 Closed via the Close Button (HTML and CSS).